IBM 1401 Restoration Project

 CHM mission statement:

-"The mission of the Computer History Museum is to preserve and present for posterity the artifacts and stories of the information age.
+"Our Mission "The mission of the Computer History Museum is to preserve and present for posterity the artifacts and stories of the information age.
 As such, the Museum plays a unique role in the history of the computing revolution and its worldwide impact on the human experience."

 Our efforts aid the presentation efforts of the above statement.